CyberSecureAI/SOC-Automation-Project/README.md

 The sky is the limit when it comes to automation and it is up to your creativity.

 [Prerequisite]
-- How to set up a virtualbox
+- How to set up a virtualbox (Win10) <insert repo: How to setup a homelab>
-- How to set up a cloud server via DigitalOcean
+- How to set up a cloud server via DigitalOcean (2x Ubuntu 22.04) <insert repo: how to spin up a cloud server>

 Use the link: https://m.do.co/c/7c4cda4fcca2 <- To get a free $200 credit for the first 60 days with Digital Ocean

 [Apps Installed]
 - Sysmon
-- Wazuh
+- Wazuh - Open source cybersecurity platform that integrates SIEM and XDR capabilities
-- TheHive
+- TheHive - 4-in-1 security incident response platform